authchir/libencoding/README.md

 ## Motivation and Scope

-I am working on this library for two main purpose:
+I am working on this library with two main purpose:
-- Learning about unicode encoding and libary design.
+- Learn about unicode encoding and libary design.
 - Try to get a simple libary that offer many possibilities for modern C++ development.

 ### The possibility to add a new encoding easily